lightspeedwp/tour-operator/readme.txt

 Detailed accommodation listings show off room facilities, image galleries, video material, reviews, interactive digital tours, special offers, team members and more.

 = Works with the free LSX Theme =
-Page Builder gives you complete freedom to choose any WordPress theme you like.
-It's not a commitment to a single theme or theme developer.
-The advantage is that you're free to change themes as often as you like.
-Your content will always come along with you.
-We've also made a fantastic [free theme] (https://www.lsdev.biz/product/lsx-wordpress-theme/) that work well with the Tour Operator plugin.
+We've also made a fantastic [free theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) that work well with the Tour Operator plugin.

 = It's free, and always will be. =
 We’re firm believers in open source - that’s why we’re releasing the Tour Operators plugin for free, forever.
-We offer free support on the [Tour Operator support forums] (https://wordpress.org/support/plugin/tour-operator).
+We offer free support on the [Tour Operator support forums](https://wordpress.org/support/plugin/tour-operator).

 = Actively Developed =
 The Tour Operator plugin is actively developed with new features and exciting enhancements all the time.
 Keep track on the [Tour Operator GitHub repository](https://github.com/lightspeeddevelopment/tour-operator).